bhisaac/5eFP/5eFP-SRD.md

 ---

 # Equipment
-## Coin
+## Coins
-5eFP campaign settings use Coin to represent wealth, experience, and reputation.
-The name of a Coin may change in some 5eFP campaign settings.
-For example, Coins may be referred to as "gold pieces" in a mideval fantasy setting whereas Coin may refer to "credits" in a futuristic sci-fi setting.
-Regardless of how they are described, all Coins use the same rules.
+A 5eFP game uses coins (**⛁**), a single denomination representing wealth, resources, experience, and reputation.
+The name of a coin may change in some 5eFP games.
+For example, coins might be called "gold pieces" in a medieval fantasy setting, while coins might refer to "credits" in a futuristic sci-fi setting.
+A game's setting handbook details what coins are called in a game.
+All coins use the following rules.

+## Earning Coins
+GMs award 1**⛁** whenever PCs complete an encounter.
+Award +1**⛁** coin when the following conditions are met:

+- The PCs find one or more treasures.
+- The PCs increase one or more reputations.

+The number of coins GMs award when encounters are completed increases to 2**⛁** starting at 3rd level and 3**⛁** beginning at 6th level.

+### Spending Coins
+PCs may spend coins during downtime (see Downtime) or during preparation (see Preparation) before deploying to a world map tile.
+PCs may spend any number of coins.
+Occasionally a game feature may temporarily grant the ability to spend one or more coins.
+The feature explains when this happens and provides guidelines for how many coins a PC can choose to spend.
+Once a coin is spent, it is lost.

+## Armor
+Fantasy gaming worlds are a vast tapestry made up of many different cultures, each with its own technology level.
+For this reason, adventurers have access to a variety of armor types, ranging from leather armor to chain mail to costly plate armor, with several other kinds of armor in between.
+The Armor table collects the most commonly available types of armor found in the game and separates them into ~three~ four categories: ~light armor~ cloth, leather, ~medium armor~ chain, and ~heavy armor~ plate.
+Many warriors supplement their armor with a shield.

+The Armor table shows the cost, weight, and other properties of the common types of armor worn in fantasy gaming worlds.

+**Armor Proficiency.** Anyone can put on a suit of armor or strap a shield to an arm.
+Only those proficient in the armor’s use know how to wear it effectively, however.
+Your class gives you proficiency with certain types of armor.
+If you wear armor that you lack proficiency with, you have disadvantage on any ability check, saving throw, or attack roll that involves Strength or Dexterity, and you can’t cast spells.

+**Armor Class (AC).** Armor protects its wearer from attacks.
+The armor (and shield) you wear determines your base Armor Class.

+---

+(floating section)
+# Downtime
+At the start of a player's downtime round, that player may (board game: choose and place a worker from thier character sheet on the appropriate regions on the HQ map) choose and gain the benefits of one downtime activity (see below).
+All PCs have this basic option no matter how many Coin they have.

-### Spending Coin
+## Spending Coin
 After the conclusion of a 5eFP session, players take 1 or more rounds of downtime.
-At the start of the downtime phase, PCs roll thier downtime initiative.
+At the start of the downtime phase, PCs each roll a d20, adding the number of coins they currently have as a modifier.
+This number represents their downtime initiative.
 Each rolls a d20 and adds the number of Coins they currently have.
 This is called the downtime initiative, or just initiative.

-At the start of a player's downtime round, that player may (board game: choose and place a worker from thier character sheet on the appropriate regions on the HQ map) choose and gain the benefits of one downtime activity (see below).
-All PCs have this basic option no matter how many Coin they have.

 ### Downtime Activities
 Whenever a PC chooses a specific downtime activity, it cannot be chosen again until the beginning of the next round of downtime.
 During a round of downtime, a PC can perform the following actions: